-Online Reputation Management
+Medical Practice Reputation Management

-Managing Negative Reviews
+Managing Negative Reviews on Review Sites

 If there are valid reasons for negative patients reviews, you may want to consider attempting some sort of “damage control.”
-But this is often not as easy as it sounds.
-In theory, the goal is to “push down” negative feedback and results in Google and other search engines to the point where users won’t see them.
+This is often not as easy as it sounds.
+In theory, the goal is to “push down” negative reviews and results in Google and other search engines to the point where patients won’t see them.
 Unfortunately, this is far from a simple process.
-In practice, this can mean creating many new sites and pages of content that search engines will pick up and promote more than the negative results that are already present.
-The process of creating and promoting this content can be extremely time-consuming and expensive, even if you hire a firm that specializes in this work exclusively.
-On the other hand, it’s not a waste of time to create and promote positive information about yourself and your practice online; in fact, this is an activity you should be engaging in every day, within your medical practice, in the search engines, in online reviews sites, and social media.
+In practice, this can mean creating many new sites and pages of content that search engines will pick up and promote more than the negative reviews and results themselves.
+The process of creating and promoting this content can be extremely time-consuming and expensive, even if you hire a firm that specializes in this type of work.
+On the other hand, it’s not a waste of time to create and promote positive content about yourself and your practice online; in fact, this is an activity you should be engaging in every day, within your medical practice, in the search engines, in online reviews sites, and social media.
 In fact, reputation should be a fundamental component of your medical marketing plan.

-- Positive reviews
+- Positive reviews.

-- service directory listings
+- Service directory listings.

-- articles lining to your practice’s site
+- Articles linking to your practice’s site.

-- positive recognition in local and trade media
+- Positive recognition in local and trade media.